freezman14/One_Week_Of_Floyd_Protests/README.md

 Austin, law enforcement shoot a pregnant woman.
 [Tweet](https://twitter.com/jayjanner/status/1267111893753307137)

 Austin, law enforcement shoot a teen in the head and leave him lying on the ground.
 [Youtube](https://www.youtube.com/watch?v=-BGyTi-KdKc&feature=youtu.be)

+Austin, law enforcement shoot a man in the head, critically injuring him, and then shoot at the people trying to bring him up to get help, injuring a volunteer medic [Article + Video] (https://www.kvue.com/article/news/local/austin-protester-police-struck-by-less-lethal-bean-bag-round/269-430f90a2-b6c1-4ee3-9d9c-639faf132100)

 Baytown, law enforcement beat and arrest a man for “cussing in public”.
 [Tweet](https://twitter.com/Dttg13M/status/1268052512512315393)